 Immigrants, Latinos, and Asians account for large and growing shares of the economy and electorate in New Jersey.
-Immigrants (the foreign-born) make up 1 in 5 Garden Staters, and half of them are naturalized U.S. citizens who are eligible to vote.
-“New Americans”—immigrants and the children of immigrants—account for 18.8% of all registered voters in the state.
-Moreover, Latinos and Asians (both foreign-born and native-born) wield $87.7 billion in consumer purchasing power, and the businesses they own had sales and receipts of $40.1 billion and employed more than 160,000 people at last count.
-Immigrant workers contributed at least $47 billion to the state economy in 2006.
-At a time when the economy is still recovering, New Jersey can ill-afford to alienate such a critical component of its labor force, tax base, and business community.
+Immigrants (the foreign-born) make up more than 1 in 5 Garden Staters, and half of them are naturalized U.S. citizens who are eligible to vote.
+“New Americans”—immigrants and the children of immigrants—account for 20.5% of all registered voters in the state.
+Moreover, Latinos and Asians (both foreign-born and native-born) wield $92.3 billion in consumer purchasing power, and the businesses they own had sales and receipts of $40.1 billion and employed more than 160,000 people at last count.
+Immigrant, Latino, and Asian workers, consumers, and entrepreneurs are integral to New Jersey’s economy and tax base—and they are an electoral force with which every politician must reckon.

 Immigrants and their children are growing shares of New Jersey’s population and electorate.

-- 18.8% (or 756,168) of registered voters in New Jersey were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2008 Census Bureau data by Rob Paral & Associates .
+- 20.5% (or 888,411) of registered voters in New Jersey were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2012 Census Bureau data by the American Immigration Council .

 More than 1 in 4 New Jerseyans are Latino or Asian.